allie-tran/allietran.com/content/projects/CASTLE.md

 +++
 title = "CASTLE"
-description = "Advancing the state of the art in multimodal understanding" weight = 4 template="plain.html" date = "2025-01-01"
+description = "Dataset: Advancing the state of the art in multimodal understanding" weight = 4 template="plain.html" date = "2025-01-01"